dpark93/Z-Prefix---CRUD-Project/README.md

         4) There is back to login link to go back to login page

     Main Page:
-        1) You'll see a big welcome message with your username, email and first/last name if you provided the information. the login I provided will not have first/last name so you won't see it
+        1) You'll see a big welcome message with your username, email and first/last name if you provided the information.

         2) At the nav bar you'll see two simple links, One to take you back to Current Main Page and Inventory where FULL CRUD Inventory functionality lives

-        3) There is a logout button at the top as well to log you out preventing user from accessing again.
+        3) There is a logout button at the top right as well to log you out preventing user from accessing again.

     Inventory Page:
         1) This is a full functioning CRUD APP.
 When User registers and logs in, the app fetches the username from the postgres database.
 This means that when you add items, the items will be added under your Username